Madison-Davis/Courses-CS2620-DistributedSystems/Design3_Replication_EC/Documentation.md

 -------------------------------------------
 ## Assumptions

 1. We assume that each server must keep track of their own copy of active replicas, who the leader currently is, and their own copy of the chat database.
+We use a SQL database for this.
-However, we assume that all servers upon startup know that the possible replicas are with hosts in `ALL_HOSTS` and PIDs less than `MAX_PID` as defined in `config.py`.
+2. We assume that all servers upon startup know that the possible replicas are with hosts in `ALL_HOSTS` and PIDs less than `MAX_PID` as defined in `config.py`.
 This part of the file is unchanged, so we are not sharing global information about which replicas are active and which are killed.
-2. We use the leader election mechanism that designates the active replica with the lowest PID as the new leader.
+3. We use the leader election mechanism that designates the active replica with the lowest PID as the new leader.
-3. The leader only sends replication instruction to the replicas if they receive a write operation (CreateAccount, Login, SendMessage, AddDraft, SaveDrafts, CheckMessage, DownloadMessage, DeleteMessage, DeleteAccount, Logout, ReceiveMessageStream)
+4. The leader only sends replication instruction to the replicas if they receive a write operation (CreateAccount, Login, SendMessage, AddDraft, SaveDrafts, CheckMessage, DownloadMessage, DeleteMessage, DeleteAccount, Logout, ReceiveMessageStream)
-4. The heartbeat mechanism is assumed to have all replicas communicate with every other replica, including the leader.
+5. The heartbeat mechanism is assumed to have all replicas communicate with every other replica, including the leader.

 -------------------------------------------